Skip to content

 How it works

-For both Canvases and campaigns, all changes must be saved before approving, even if they’re your own changes.
-Each section of the summary must be approved by a user with the appropriate permissions before the message can launch.
+For both Canvases and Campaigns, you must save all changes before approving, even if they’re your own changes.
+A user with the appropriate permissions must approve each section of the summary before the message can launch.
 The default status for each section is Pending Approval.

-• Delivery: This is the delivery type and determines when users will receive the campaign.
+• Delivery: This is the delivery type and determines when users receive the Campaign.

 • Conversion Events: This is the metric you’re tracking for engagement and reporting purposes.